awsdocs/amazon-ec2-user-guide/doc_source/ri-market-general.md

 ### After Your Reserved Instance Is Sold<a name="ri-market-concepts-sold"></a>

 When your Reserved Instance is sold, AWS sends you an email notification\.
 Each day that there is any kind of activity, you receive one email notification capturing all the activities of the day\.
-For example, you may create or sell a listing, or AWS may send funds to your account\.
+For example, you create or sell a listing, or AWS sends funds to your account\.

 To track the status of a Reserved Instance listing in the console, choose **Reserved Instance**, **My Listings**\.
 The **My Listings** tab contains the **Listing State** value\.
 It also contains information about the term, listing price, and a breakdown of how many instances in the listing are available, pending, sold, and canceled\.
 You can also use the [describe\-reserved\-instances\-listings](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-reserved-instances-listings.html) command with the appropriate filter to obtain information about your listings\.

+### Getting Paid<a name="ri-market-sold-gettingpaid"></a>

+As soon as AWS receives funds from the buyer, a message is sent to the registered owner account email for the sold Reserved Instance\.

+AWS sends an Automated Clearing House \(ACH\) wire transfer to your specified bank account\.
+Typically, this transfer occurs between one to three days after your Reserved Instance has been sold\.
+Disbursements take place once a day\.
+You will receive an email with a disbursement report after the funds are released\.
+Keep in mind that you can't receive disbursements until AWS receives verification from your bank\.
+This can take up to two weeks\.

+The Reserved Instance that you sold continues to appear when you describe your Reserved Instances\.

+You receive a cash disbursement for your Reserved Instances through a wire transfer directly into your bank account\.
+AWS charges a service fee of 12 percent of the total upfront price of each Reserved Instance you sell in the Reserved Instance Marketplace\.

+### Information Shared with the Buyer<a name="ri-market-seller-disclosure"></a>

+When you sell in the Reserved Instance Marketplace, AWS shares your company’s legal name on the buyer’s statement in accordance with US regulations\.
+In addition, if the buyer calls AWS Support because the buyer needs to contact you for an invoice or for some other tax\-related reason, AWS may need to provide the buyer with your email address so that the buyer can contact you directly\.

+For similar reasons, the buyer's ZIP code and country information are provided to the seller in the disbursement report\.
+As a seller, you might need this information to accompany any necessary transaction taxes that you remit to the government \(such as sales tax and value\-added tax\)\.

+AWS cannot offer tax advice, but if your tax specialist determines that you need specific additional information, [contact AWS Support](https://aws.amazon.com/contact-us/)\.

 ## Buying from the Reserved Instance Marketplace<a name="ri-market-buying-guide"></a>